The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: The Mach principle according to G ursey

 \subsection{The conformal background of the universe}

-To implement the Mach--Einstein principle within an extended GR framework, G\"ursey proposed to proceed in three steps: (1) {\em to find a way of separating local effects from the general cosmological structure due to the distribution of distant bodies, because all statements related to Mach's principle involve such separation}; (2) {\em the boundary conditions being only meaningful in a definite coordinate system, we must be able to introduce privileged coordinate frames determined by the over--all cosmological structure that has been separated in the first step.
-These are the inertial frames that, according to Mach, are determined, to within a kinematical group, by the over--all distribution of matter}; (3) {\em to preserve the general covariance, we have to show that Machian boundary conditions can also be generalized to an arbitrary coordinate system, that is, to noninertial frames}.
+To overcome the difficulty and implement the Mach principle within the framework of a new reformulation of GR, G{\"u}rsey resorted to approaching the problem in three steps: (1) ``{\em to find a way of separating local effects from the general cosmological structure due to the distribution of distant bodies, because all statements related to Mach's principle involve such separation}; (2) {\em the boundary conditions being only meaningful in a definite coordinate system, we must be able to introduce privileged coordinate frames determined by the over--all cosmological structure that has been separated in the first step.
+These are the inertial frames that, according to Mach, are determined, to within a kinematical group, by the over--all distribution of matter}; (3) {\em to preserve the general covariance, we have to show that Machian boundary conditions can also be generalized to an arbitrary coordinate system, that is, to noninertial frames}''.

-To satisfy these requirements, G{\"u}rsey hypothesized that the fundamental tensor of spacetime geometry has a part $c_{\mu\nu}(x)= c(x)\,\eta_{\mu\nu}(x)$, where $\eta_{\mu\nu}(x)$ is a flat metric tensor, describing a conformally flat geometry, and another part describing the deviations from this uniform structure.
-The frame of distant bodies may then be defined as one in which $c_{\mu\nu}(x)$ takes a conformal form, so that light in this system travels on a straight line with constant velocity $c \,(\, =1)$.
-The boundary conditions for the metric then require that, with respect to the inertial frames of comoving observers, the fundamental tensor tends asymptotically to a conformal metric characteristic of a uniform cosmological structure.
-In this way, a transformation which takes the observer from an inertial to a non--inertial frame may be interpreted as a transformation which distorts the uniform and isotropic aspect of the cosmological background in such a way to resemble effects due to accelerations with respect to the ``fixed--star'' reference frame.
+To satisfy these requirements, G{\"u}rsey hypothesized that the fundamental tensor of spacetime geometry has a part $C_{\mu\nu}(x)= K(x)\,\gamma_{\mu\nu}(x)$, where $\gamma_{\mu\nu}(x)$ is the average metric of the universe and $K(x)>0$ a homogeneous and isotropic scalar density \cite{WALD}, plus a second part describing the deviations from this uniform structure.

+The frame of distant bodies may therefor be defined as one in which $C_{\mu\nu}(x)$ is conformally flat, which means that $\gamma_{\mu\nu}(x)$ is flat, so that light in this system travels along a straight line of constant velocity $c \,(\, =1)$.
+The boundary conditions for the metric then require that, with respect to the inertial frames of comoving observers, the fundamental tensor tends asymptotically to a conformal metric.
+In this way, a transformation which takes the observer from an inertial to a non--inertial frame may be interpreted as a transformation which distorts the aspect of the cosmological background in such a way as to resemble effects due to accelerations with respect to the ``fixed--star'' reference frame.